AaronLasseigne/active_interaction/README.md

 object.
 If the value does not match, it will call `find` on the class of the record.
 This is particularly useful when working with ActiveRecord objects.
 Like an object filter, the class is derived from the name passed but can be specified with the `class` option.
-The value given to the `default` option will also be found.
+Any `default` that is not an instance of the class or subclass and is not `nil` will also be found.

 ``` rb
 class RecordInteraction < ActiveInteraction::Base